jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Platform-Agreement/Privacy-Policy.md

 Dear personal consumers and users of JD Cloud:

 You are reminded with good faith that **the cancellation of your account will bring inconvenience to your after-sales rights protection.
 After the JD Cloud account is canceled, we will only remove your personal information from the JD Cloud system and keep such information out of being retrieved and accessed or keep such information anonymous.
 You acknowledged and agreed that according to provisions of relevant laws, relevant transactions records must be saved for 5 years or longer at the background of JD Cloud.**

-**1. If you insist to cancel the account, your account need to meet all of the following conditions:**
+1. **If you insist to cancel the account, your account need to meet all of the following conditions**:

 (1) The account has not undergone sensitive operations such as changing the password or changing the association information within the last month;

 (2) You are willing to give up assets and virtual rights under the account of the JD Cloud system (including but not limited to the account balance, coupons, etc.) and have no auction deposits or arrears;

 (3) The account does not have any uncompleted orders, services or other effective businesses;

 (4) The account is not involved in any disputes, including giving or receiving complaints and reports;

 (5) The JD Pay account corresponding to the account has been canceled and all issues under the JD Pay account have been appropriately handled;

 (6) Authorized login or association relationship with other website and other APPs has been released for the account.

 2. Once your account is canceled, it cannot be recovered.
 Please backup your account information and data on your own before you apply for canceling your JD Cloud account.
 Please appropriately keep transaction vouchers, bills and other data of the ordered commodities and service.
 JD Cloud will not assist you to search or get back the above information.